wbamberg/idl-reference/docs/nsINfcContentHelper.md

 Initiate Send file operation

-@param window
-       Current window

-@param blob
-       Raw data of the file to be sent.
-This object represents a file-like
-       (nsIDOMFile) object of immutable, raw data.
-The blob data needs
-       to be 'object wrapped' before calling this interface.

-@param sessionToken
-       Current token

 Returns DOMRequest, if initiation of send file operation is successful
 then 'onsuccess' is called else 'onerror'